 Just recently, I have been seeing a lot of hashtags around the subject of self-care such as #selfcaresunday.
-Don’t get me wrong, I love how self-care is becoming more of a trend just as the next person, but, who the hell says that self-care is only for a Sunday?
+Don’t get me wrong, I love how self-care is becoming more of a trend, but, who on earth says that self-care is only for a Sunday?
 I am going to share with you just how I practice self-care in my day to day life.

 *Disclosure: This post contains affiliate links, meaning I get a commission if you decide to make a purchase through the asterisk marks links at no extra cost to you.